khonello/SchemaLLM/README.md

 - Groq for AI model hosting
 - Django REST Framework for API development
 - React and TypeScript for frontend development

+### Notes:
+ - Due to a bug, when you make your first request to create a schema, click in the top right button to see the listing of all schemas, and select the one you just created so that subsequent requests updates that schema.
+Failure to do so will result in a new schema being created instead of updating the current one.